faithoyebode/faithoyebode/README.md

 :round_pushpin: <a href="https://hongshing.com" target="_blank">Built a company profile website for a Chinese Restaurant in Canada using Nextjs, React, TypeScript, Tailwind CSS, and Prismic</a>
 <br />

-:round_pushpin: <a href="https://gethappyfolks.com" target="_blank">Built a multi-lingual website for a user survey company in Germany using Nextjs, React, TypeScript, Tailwind CSS, and Convertkit</a>
+:round_pushpin: <a href="https://www.baccprep.com" target="_blank">Created a Learning Management System using Gatsbyjs, React, TypeScript, Tailwind CSS, and Headless Wordpress</a>
 <br />

 :round_pushpin: <a href="https://faith-image-finder-app.netlify.app" target="_blank">Built a mobile responsive Image Finder App using Reactjs, Redux, Redux-Saga and Pixabay API.</a>